jhudson8/golang-chat-example/README.md

 ```

 In another terminal window, create as many clients as you wish

+You can send commands or messages.
+Commands begin with "/" and messages are anything else.
+The commands are available

+* enter: enter a private room (only messages from others in the same private room will be visible).
+No need to explicitely create the room and you can only be in a single room at a time.
+* leave: leave a private room to go back to the main lobby
+* disconnect: disconnect from the chat server

+A sample client session is below
 ```
-> go run client.go {username}       // for example: "go run client.go joe"
+> go run client.go joe
-hello, this message will be sent  // all clients connected to the lobby will receive this message /enter SomeRoom                   // enter the private room called "SomeRoom" - only other clients in this room will see messages this will only be in SomeRoom     // any messages when in a room will only be visible bo others in the same room /leave SomeRoom                   // go back to the lobby /disconnect                       // disconnect from the chat server
+hello everyone, I am now in the lobby
+/enter SomeRoom
+now, this message will only be seen by others in "SomeRoom" /leave hi everyone, I'm back in the lobby now
+/disconnect
 ```